 Table 4 Panel A contains the autocorrelations of incoming information transfers computed from 9:30am-11:40am where the independent variable is the incoming information transfer at current morning for a particular firm and the dependent variable is the information transfer at the next morning window.
 Table 4 Panel B contains the autocorrelations for the outgoing information transfers computed from 9:30am-11:40am.
 The R2’s for both Panels exhibit similar behaviors across sampling rates.
 At faster sampling rates we see more explained variation from the morning information transfers and a gradual decay as the sample rates become slower.
 The R2’s for the outgoing morning information transfers in Table 4 Panel B are significantly higher than the incoming morning information transfers in Table 4 Panel A.

-Table 5 Out degree
+Table 5 Panel A:

 Dependent variable:TE_outdeg